Laskar Pelangi

 Laskar Pelangi (English: The Rainbow Troops) is a 2008 Indonesian drama film adapted from the novel of the same name by Andrea Hirata.
-The film follows a group of 10 students and their two inspirational teachers as they struggle with poverty and develop hopes for the future in Gantong Village, located at Belitung.
-The film became a box office and critical success, becoming one of the highest grossing in Indonesian box office history receiving a number of local and international awards.
+The film follows a group of 10 students and their two inspirational teachers as they struggle with poverty and develop hopes for the future in Gantong Village, located in Belitung.
+The film became a box office and critical success, becoming one of the highest-grossing in Indonesian box office history receiving a number of local and international awards.